-The AIRC Union Student Leader Scholarship Fund provides one (1) scholarship of $2,500 to assist students in accomplishing their academic goals.
+The AIRC Union Student Leader Scholarship Fund provides one (1) scholarship of $3,000 to assist a student in accomplishing their academic goals.
 The purpose is to identify and recognize students whose commitment to creating an inclusive campus community, has or will contribute to the overall mission of the Union.
-This includes students who are are or will be associated with promoting diversity and inclusion within the Union and/or campus community.
+This includes students who are or will be associated with promoting diversity and inclusion within the Union and/or campus community.
 These opportunities can include but are not limited to involvement with an office or event(s) in the Union.

 The AIRC Union Student Leader Scholarship committee defines a commitment to inclusivity as, the process of working collaboratively with community groups and individuals to address issues that impact the well-being of historically marginalized communities in an effort to provide equitable service(s).
-For purposes of this scholarship and application, we also have a broad interpretation of the definition of community to mean the University of Utah, the Salt Lake City area or your own personal community.
+For purposes of this scholarship and application, we also have a broad interpretation of the definition of community to mean the University of Utah, Salt Lake City area or your own personal community.
 Previous recipients of the scholarship are welcome to apply, with preference given to new applicants/recipients.

-- This scholarship is available to American Indian students currently enrolled at the University of Utah.
+- This scholarship is available to incoming and current American Indian students enrolled at the University of Utah for Fall 2022 semester

 - Candidates must be able to demonstrate financial need for the scholarship via the financial need essay.